DiffeoInvariant/NLTS/README.md

 ```
 ## Dependencies
   You need working installations of PETSc (can be downloaded via `configure`) and boost.
-  You can download PETSc from https://www.mcs.anl.gov/petsc/download/index.html.
+  You can download PETSc from https://www.mcs.anl.gov/petsc/download/index.html, or have NLTS do it for you by passing the `--download_petsc` flag to `configure`.

 ## Configuration
   Run `./configure -h` to see configure options.